bbc/simorgh/src/app/containers/ATIAnalytics/README.md

 }
 ```

-Now clicking on the nav links should register as an event in the ATI Tag Inspector.
+Now clicking on the nav links should register as a click event in the ATI Tag Inspector.